Dre Campbell Farm

 Place cardboard under the plant that you have seen containing beetles.
 Once the cardboard is in place, shake the plant lightly to displace the beetles and drag the cardboard out.

-Next, place the critters into a sealable bag and dispose of the bag.
+Next, place the critters in a sealable bag and dispose of the bag.
 Replace the cardboard and do this again.
 You can also drop the pests in a bucket of soapy water to smother and kill them.

 7. Plant Late

-By planting your cucumber plants later in the season, other gardens will attract these pests, leaving your crops, hopefully, undamaged.
+By planting your cucumber plants later in the season, other gardens will attract these pests, leaving your crops, hopefully undamaged.

 8. Mulch